kanriapp/website/src/content/docs/reference/troubleshooting.md

 You might need to enable the option to show hidden files to be able to see the file.

 Delete this file and on the next start, the application should be working as usual.
 If you want to have a copy of your data saved, you can also create a copy of .kanri.dat.

-**All of your data should be safe, only your board background images might disappear until you add them back.**